-Amputation is the loss of one of the body's extremities: arm, leg, hand, or foot.
-Leg amputations most often are done surgically, because of complications from diabetes or atheroslcerosis, but traumatic accidents can also cause the loss of a limb.
-Amputation of a hand or arm is usually the result of an industrial accident.
-If the amputation renders a person unable to work, the amputee might be eligible for Social Security disability benefits -- under certain circumstances.
+Amputation is the loss of an arm, leg, hand, or foot.
+Leg amputations most often are done surgically, and usually because of complications from diabetes or atherosclerosis, but traumatic accidents can also cause the loss of a limb.
+Amputation of a hand or arm is often the result of an industrial accident.
+If an amputation makes a person unable to work, the amputee might be eligible for Social Security disability benefits—under certain circumstances.

-To meet (qualify for) the Social Security Administration’s (SSA) medical listing for amputations, you must have suffered one of the following:
+To "meet" (qualify under) the SSA's medical listing for amputations, you must have suffered one of the following:

-The SSA will give you a rating of the type of work it thinks you can do (sedentary work, light work, medium work, or heavy work) based on your amputation and your doctors' restrictions (such as no crawling, kneeling, or working at unprotected heights).
-Your rating is called your residual functional capacity (RFC).
-If the SSA determines there are no jobs you can be expected to do with your RFC, there's a chance you could qualify for disability benefits under what's called a medical-vocational allowance.
+The SSA will give you a rating of the type of work it thinks you can do (sedentary work, light work, medium work, or heavy work) based on all of your symptoms and limitations, including any doctors' restrictions (such as no lifting more than ten pounds or no crawling, kneeling, or working at unprotected heights).
+The type of work you can do forms the basis of your "residual functional capacity" (RFC).
+If the SSA determines there are no jobs you can be expected to do with your RFC, there's a chance you could qualify for disability benefits under what's called a "medical-vocational allowance."

 The SSA will request your medical records from your treating doctor.
 Your records should include documentation of your amputation, your ability to use a prosthetic device, and your ability to walk, bend, squat and rise.

 Your doctor should also address the likelihood that your functional limitations will improve or whether your condition is likely to stay the same.
 To get Social Security disability benefits, your disability must have lasted or be expected to last at least twelve months.
-If your amputation was recent, and the SSA believes you will be able to walk effectively within 12 months, it will deny your benefits.
+If your amputation was recent, and the SSA believes you will be able to walk fairly well within 12 months, the agency will deny you benefits.